-WHCC is a Hispanic Serving Institution (HSI).
-We nurture student creativity and development through a wide range of programs and services that facilitate student success.
-At WHCC we strive to transform the lives of our students and the communities that we serve.
-At WHCC you can expand your horizons.
-We offer a variety of athletic and campus life activities.
-Students enjoy state of the art classrooms; a bright, inviting library, and student residence halls.
-At WHCC you can get to know your professors.
-You can meet people from across the United States and around the world.
+At WHCC you can expect to expand your horizons.
+We encourage student creativity and development through a wide range of programs and services that facilitate student success.
+We offer a variety of athletic and campus life activities including residential on-campus living.
+At WHCC you can get to know your professors and staff.
+You will have the opportunity to meet individuals from around the world and across the United States.